RikChakraborty/Demo-repo/README.md

 # Demo-repo
-This is my first repository on GitHub.<br>
+This is my first repository on GitHub. git <br
-Author-Rik Chakraborty
+Author - Rik Chakraborty (Aot)